massdriver-cloud/mass/cmd/helpdocs/preview/deploy.md

 Deploys a preview environment in your project.

-Preview environments can be deploy arbitrarily from the command line or from pull requests and your CI/CD pipeline.
+Preview environments can be deployed arbitrarily from the command line or from pull requests and your CI/CD pipeline.

 A configuration file with credential details and package parameters is required.